Crate hakuban

 You can also make them communicate directly, by making one of them create a tokio_runtime::WebsocketListener instead of the tokio_runtime::WebsocketConnector.

-You should not have more than one WebsocketConnector running at the same time in a single process, to keep the network tree-shaped2, other graphs are not supported.
+You can not have more than one WebsocketConnector attached to a single Exchange, to keep the network tree-shaped.

 Process A: